codefwd/Using-Burp-Suite-to-scan-a-public-testing-site-banking-webserver/README.md

 <img width="1595" height="739" alt="6" src="https://github.com/user-attachments/assets/3d60aeae-cd3b-4f89-a729-add03461f50a" />

-In the scope tab, this sets up the targets for testing.
+In the scope tab shown below, this sets up the targets for testing.

 To include in your scope you select Add: